Be sure to look for the ENERGY STAR when shopping for roof products

 - Product submissions must include initial emissivity data for all existing and new products.
 All new products cannot be cleaned prior to the three year test.
 Reflectivity requirements differ for low-slope and steep-slope roofs.

-- ENERGY STAR qualified roof products can help reduce the amount of air conditioning needed in buildings, and can reduce peak cooling demand by 10–15 percent.
+- ENERGY STAR certified roof products can help reduce the amount of air conditioning needed in buildings, and can reduce peak cooling demand by 10–15 percent.

 - The ENERGY STAR energy-efficiency criteria do not include a specification for roof insulation.